-If you are seeking to have your child baptised at Brightons you should contact the minister or one of the elders.
-(While we are in vacancy you should, in the first instance, contact the Session Clerk who will talk with our Interim Moderator).
+If you are seeking to have your child baptised at Brightons you should contact Scott Burton, our minister or one of the elders.
 Baptism is for the children of believing parents and one or other should be a member of Brightons Church.
 We also have services where adults are baptised.
 This usually happens when an adult coming into membership for the first time realises that he or she was not baptised as a child.

 In a Service of Baptism, parents who regularly attend the local Church and where at least one of the parents is a Member, bring their children to be baptised in water.
 They will be asked to make promises declaring their faith in Jesus Christ, promising to attend church, pray, and read the Bible regularly.
 They will also be asked to commit themselves to their local Church by regularly attending and by bringing their children weekly to the Sunday School.
 Baptism is all about bringing the child into the family and context of your local church and divorced from real participation in the life of the church family it loses its purpose and meaning.